 Use the On the Waterfront tab to find marine services adjacent to the ocean.
 There are many more outlets to serve you.
 Use Google search “campbell river marine services”.

 Stretch your legs on the seawalk, north to Dick Murphy Park or south past a series of parks and beaches.
 It is only a short walk to downtown from the waterfront.
 You can hike or peddle your way along the shore, through the city and to our many parks.
 It is less than a mile from shore to the ERT Trail leading to the Beaver Lodge Forest Lands mountain-biking trails system, with several circle routes along creeks.
+See the guide to additional biking and hiking trails and to bike rentals.
 There are many nearby regional parks, including STORIES BEACH — 15 minutes south of Campbell River with great swimming, windsurfing and beachcombing and SARATOGA BEACH — located 20 minutes south of Campbell River off of Saratoga Beach Rd, with beautiful white sand and an excellent view of the mainland mountains.
 If you are yearning to hit a golf ball, good news: Campbell River has several golf courses to choose from.
 Bus service takes you to most of these places.

 To get even further ashore, rent a bicycle or take an extended hike with one of several guide/outfitters.
 Want to get up close and personal; snorkel with wild salmon.
 Take your dinghy up the Campbell River, fish in season, and hike to Elk Falls suspension bridge.
 Dramatic, unforgettable landscapes await you in Strathcona Provincial Park.
 We know you’ve come by boat, but why not go on a fresh water kayak safari on sinuous, glacier-fed Butte Lake.
 This is the wild heart of the Island.
 (See list of car rentals at bottom.)